5

 1

 • I never thought to use SFTP rather than FTP, it could be a good option.
 To clarify, the reason I need to bind the server to the external IP is because the server will always use its internal LAN IP address for PASV transfers.
 A lot of FTP clients can work around this, however our automation to extract the data is via Powershell, and the FtpWebRequest .Net Class cannot.
-Oct 20, 2015 at 8:19
+Commented Oct 20, 2015 at 8:19

 Your Answer